 You might already know that charcoal is made either of natural branches heated in a kiln or from charred wood dust mixed with binders (I’ve got a post on the subject here).

-Today I want to tell you what are the differences between its two forms.
+Today I want to tell you about the differences between these two forms.

 Originally, artists worked with charcoal lumps and sticks.
 In the Renaissance, they were a popular tool for preliminary sketching.

 Nowadays the traditional form of that material is also in great demand.
 Many draughtsmen create beautiful pieces using it as a primary medium.

 Sticks are irreplaceable when it’s necessary to hatch a large area, shading some elements to increase the effect of depth.
 Since charcoal is intended for drawing fast, relatively big pictures, such a need very often arises.

 You can break down a stick and get a sharp edge, then you will be able to highlight contours or fine details.